Interview with Deb Dana, LCSW

 Charlotte: Say something about that.

-Charlotte: I know that one of the ways that you’ve describe this capacity that we have, to listen in and to really connect safely right?
-Co-regulate and have that be more online right?
-Is around-- when we're pulled off and then were able to come back, so if we're going about our day, it’s that-- it’s the times when we've practice maybe of exercising our capacity to really feel, you know trust--- you know that were in the driver seat, we're putting our best foot forward, where you know-- where making our bed, whatever small or large actions are appropriate for us given our circumstances where going forward with that project, where making that phone call where you know-- whatever action it is, that we're able to be taking those actions, with that feeling of being safe and connected is that kind of -- like what we’re looking for in these exercises, it’s like we're looking for how can we engage?
+Charlotte: I know that one of the ways that you’ve described this capacity that we have, to listen in and to really connect safely, co-regulate and have that be more online, is around-- when we're pulled off and then were able to come back, so if we're going about our day, it’s that-- it’s the times when we've practiced maybe of exercising our capacity to really feel, you know trust--- that we’re in the driver’s seat, we're putting our best foot forward, where you know-- we’re making our bed, whatever small or large actions are appropriate for us given our circumstances.
+We’re going forward with that project, where making that phone call where you know-- whatever action it is, that we're able to be taking those actions, with that feeling of being safe and connected is that kind of -- like what we’re looking for in these exercises, it’s like we're looking for how can we engage?

 Charlotte: How can we engage in different ways?